beagan-svg/cellranger-qc/README.md

 - `atac_reads_in_promoter`
 - `atac_promoter_ratio`

-## Optional Legacy molecule_info Helper
+## Optional molecule_info Helper

-`mkmolinfo-rs` reconstructs a legacy `molecule_info_new.h5` from a Cell Ranger output directory.
+`mkmolinfo-rs` generates `molecule_info_new.h5` from a Cell Ranger output directory.
 Build it only if your GEX workflow needs that compatibility file.

 ```bash
 cargo build --manifest-path mkmolinfo-rs/Cargo.toml --release
 ```

-See [docs/mkmolinfo.md](docs/mkmolinfo.md) for usage, HDF5 version notes, and parity-test details.
+See [docs/mkmolinfo.md](docs/mkmolinfo.md) for usage, HDF5 version notes, and validation-test details.

 ## Operational Notes